userexperior-technologies/integration-guide/docs/android.md

 ### 7. Control Recording

-UserExperior SDK has following APIs which can be used to control the recording.
+UserExperior SDK has the following APIs which can be used to control the recording.
 The APIs `stopRecording`, `pauseRecording`, `resumeRecording` are optional and they should be only called when you explicitly want to override the default behavior.
 Basically, you can use `pauseRecording` and `resumeRecording` to bypass any user flow which you don't want UserExperior to capture.

 ```
 void stopRecording()